ianfhunter/ianfhunter.github.io/README.md

 - `description` : Add a description of the file in the feed.

 ### Folder options
 The metadata key `folder` allow to use another folder than `_note`.

-There is several steps before you can fully use this options :
+There are two ways to create the files needed to use this option:
+- You can use the little python script in `assets/script`, with : `python3 assets/script/folder.py folder_name`
+- You can use the long way, modify the `_config.md` file and creating folder and main page.

+Here is the steps for the long way :
 1. Create a new folder with the name you want, prefixed with `_` (as `_notes` or `_private`)
 2. Add to the `_config.yml` :
    1. collection :